‘A historic moment’: Donald Trump unveils sweeping ‘reciprocal’ tariffs

 Donald Trump’s ‘Liberation Day’ arrives with promise of tariffs

-He framed the tax hikes on foreign imports as a blow against unfair trade practices, painting a portrait of the US as a country exploited even by its closest allies.
+He framed the tax hikes as a blow against unfair trade practices, painting a portrait of the US as a country exploited by even its closest allies.

 “For decades, our country has been looted, pillaged, raped and plundered by nations near and far, both friend and foe alike,” Trump told an audience of manufacturing workers, cabinet members and journalists.